DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 a prompt to create a new key pair (a .pem file). should show up This is essential for securely connecting to the instance.
 Download Key Pair: immediately and store it in a secure, private location.
-There will be no access to via SSH without it,server will be unaccessable.
+This is the only means to securely connect to the instance via SSH.Without it,access to the server will be impossible.
 <img width="933" alt="image" src="https://github.com/user-attachments/assets/8e56b262-b1a6-4442-9392-afaa9f314696" />
 after reviewing all seetings click on Launch instances
 <img width="587" alt="image" src="https://github.com/user-attachments/assets/ebd419e8-3d3e-4158-b16c-15e9586c6ee9" />

 ## Allocate and associate elastic IP
-To  easly access the server even after a restart:
+By defult ,EC2 instances are assigned a dynamic public IP address that changes upon stopping and starting the instance.
+To ensure a consistent and persisten public IP address for Le Gout, an Elastic IP was allocated and associated to easly access the server even after a restart.

-Go to **EC2 Dashboard > Network & Security > Elastic IPs**
+Navigate to the **EC2 Dashboard > Network & Security > Elastic IPs**
 Click **Allocate Elastic IP**, then **Associate** it with the instance.
 <img width="956" alt="image" src="https://github.com/user-attachments/assets/4b325639-69bb-4e45-a9a3-4e66cbcdf619" />